NextronSystems/thor-manual/usage/flags.rst

 Resource Options
 ----------------------------------------------------------------------
       -c, --cpulimit float                  Limit CPU usage to this level (in percent).
+Minimum is 15%.
+Default is 95%.
-Minimum is 15% --nocpulimit                      Disable cpulimit check
+      --nocpulimit                      Disable cpulimit check
       --nosoft                          Disable automatic activation of soft mode (see --soft) --norescontrol                    Do not check whether the system is running out of resources.
 Use this option to enforce scans that have been canceled due to resource scarcity. (use with care!)